Cambridge Central Mosque

 particularly how they integrate with the cultural and climatic environment in which they are built."

-The architects chose Corium brick tile cladding as a facade system, provided by Taylor Maxwell and manufactured by Wienerberger, to help realise their vision for a modern eco-mosque.
+The architects chose Corium brick tile cladding as a facade system, provided by Taylor Maxwell and manufactured by wienerberger, to help realise their vision for a modern eco-mosque.
 They used light buff coloured brick tiles to reflect local aesthetic of Cambridgeshire gault bricks, creating the all-important connection between the new project and its surroundings.

 The Corium brick tile system also allowed the architects to use bespoke protruding headers to design geometric Islamic patterns, including Arabic inscriptions in Kufic calligraphy.
 Red Corium brick tiles were used to inscribe the words ‘One God’.
 The Corium system continues from the exterior of the building throughout the prayer hall, giving the space a consistent finish.